-The Benchling Warehouse is a database solution that tracks assay data, registry entities, and inventory data.
-The warehouse centralizes the entire organization's research output and facilitates queries that would historically require parsing multiple data sources, such as “find all batches that had an OD > 1000
+The data warehouse is a read-only SQL database that tracks assay data, biological entities, inventory data, notebook entries, and other records stored in Benchling.
+The warehouse centralizes the entire organization's research output and facilitates queries that would historically require parsing multiple data sources, such as βfind all batches that had an OD > 1000

 How it works